moykeen/supermjo-py/README.md

 ## Development phase

 I myself heavily use this module for machine learning.
 In my environment, it works stably.
-However, note that Super-Mjograph itself has not reached a stable release, which means this python interface can also be nontrivially changed.